 Child maintenance guide: how child support is calculated and what courts can order

-The vast majority of parents only want what is best for their children.
+Our experienced team has worked with hundreds of families, and we know that the vast majority of parents only want what is best for their children.
 However, even when the split is an amicable one, opinions may differ on how much each person should contribute.

 Making arrangements for children can be complex and stressful, especially following a separation.
 At Hamers, our Hull-based family law solicitors are sympathetic, supportive and provide the very best advice.
 And while we promote a non-confrontational approach to conflict resolution wherever possible, we have your best interests at heart and will always take necessary steps to protect you and your assets.